Monuments of Australia: Parliament House

-Parliament House is located in Canberra, Australia, and it is the location that the Australian government convene for parliamentary matters.
+Parliament House is in Canberra, and is the location that the Australian government convene for parliamentary matters.
 The building completed its construction on 26 January 1988, and was opened on 9 May 1988 by Queen Elizabeth.
 The building is significant due to its use by the federal government as an area of meeting for the Australian parliament, and the building contains many rooms significant to the workings of the Australian government, such as the Senate and the House of representatives, all of which is designed to be welcoming to visitors as a staple of the Australian way of life.

 History

-Before the current Parliament House was opened by Queen Elizabeth II on the 9th of May 1988, the seat of the Australian Parliament was in the Old Parliament House in Canberra.
+Before the current Parliament House was opened by Queen Elizabeth II on 9 May 1988, the seat of the Australian Parliament was in the Old Parliament House in Canberra.
 Former Australian Prime Minister Malcolm Fraser initiated the construction of the New Parliament House on Capital Hill in Canberra.
 Over ten thousand people were involved in the construction, with the majority of the materials used being of Australian origin.
 The overall cost of the building was $1.1 billion, and is one of the southern hemisphere's largest buildings.

-Due to the Parliament House’s subterranean design, all natural vegetation, ancient surface geological features, and the hill that the House stands in place of were removed completely.
+Due to the Parliament House's subterranean design, all natural vegetation, ancient surface geological features, and the hill that the House stands in place of were removed completely.
 The excavation that was done in preparation for the building of the House resulted in a moving of more than one million cubic metres of soil and rock, 170,000 cubic metres of which were permanently removed.
 All the landscaping in the Parliament House is not natural, but artificial.
 In 1981, Malcolm Fraser ceremoniously poured the first concrete to commence the construction of the Parliament House.
 Previous natural sightseeing landmarks were rendered unavailable by the buried position of the Parliament House in the hill.

-In 1997, after the Parliament House had been home to the Australian government for nine years, Fraser stated that he believed that his approval of the new Parliament House was his “one very serious mistake”.
+In 1997, after the Parliament House had been home to the Australian government for nine years, Fraser stated that he believed that his approval of the new Parliament House was his "one very serious mistake".

-The Parliament House was built on the land of the Ngunnawal People of the Ngunnawal Country.
+The Parliament House was built on the land of the Ngunnawal people of the Ngunnawal Country.

 Today

 There has been some modern criticism on many aspects of the Parliament House, namely its design.
-Former Australian Prime Minister Malcolm Turnbull previously stated that the House's architecture did not suit its function as it is very large and thus does not have a “collision space” where politicians of differing affiliations could come across one another and discuss important issues that were relevant to Parliament activity.
-Turnbull argued that the design of the Parliament House was not conducive to the purpose it was meant to serve as it did not “bring people together to meet and hopefully compromise and agree and discuss”, which was the reason for the fact that “there are less cross-party friendships than there were in the old parliament”.
+Former Australian prime minister Malcolm Turnbull previously stated that the House's architecture did not suit its function as it is very large and thus does not have a "collision space" where politicians of differing affiliations could come across one another and discuss important issues that were relevant to Parliament activity.
+Turnbull argued that the design of the Parliament House was not conducive to the purpose it was meant to serve as it did not "bring people together to meet and hopefully compromise and agree and discuss", which was the reason for the fact that "there are less cross-party friendships than there were in the old parliament".